Skip to main content

 I had one more new place to visit, and this was situated a few minutes walk away on Portland Street.
 This was the Newark outlet for Nottinghamshire brewers Blue Monkey, named The Organ Grinder, like its 3 sister pubs scattered around the county.
 It was a solid-looking brick building featuring their trademark grinning blue monkey logo, and it was a pleasant and quite busy locals' pub with a range of the brewery's beers on hand pumps.
 I went for their 4% pale golden bitter, which was another good beer which I rated NBSS 3.5.
 Definitely another pub to visit if you are in Newark.

-The Blue Monkey...another great pub
+The Organ Grinder...another great pub

 I decided I would visit the Castle Barge, which as the name suggests is an old barge moored in the River Trent in the heart of town that has been converted into a floating pub.
 I did though get waylaid on my way by a record shop and 20 minutes or so of browsing, plus the fact I was getting hungry was making the original train I had earmarked to go back on look less realistic.
 I arrived at the Castle Barge, went on board, and whilst I hadn't noticed any waves on the river, I did have a little sway....